 4. Static Testing Techniques

-When it comes to performing this testing on any software solution, there are two main types of static testing, and they are –
+When it comes to performing static testing on any software solution, there are two main types of static testing, and they are –

 - Review process